GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A great programmer thinks about the program on a constant basis, whether driving or eating.
-That method takes an incredible amount of mental energy.
+> ### Sometimes there is a silver bullet for boosting software engineering productivity.
+But you need to shoot the right person.
 >
-> ~ *Bill Gates*
+> ~ *Michael Stal*

 ---
 ## 🏎 Quick Facts